 Pineapple is naturally high in both sugar and acid, making it perfect for canning at home.
 But why on earth would you can pineapple?
 Most of us are not exactly growing it in the backyard, and it’s easy enough to buy at the store.
-One word…taste.

-Home canned pineapple tastes amazing, and you’ll never want to use watery, flavorless store-bought cans again.
+Home-canned pineapple tastes amazing, and you’ll never want to use watery, flavorless store-bought cans again.

 Up here in Vermont, they’re usually $4 to $5 each, or around $7 for organic.
 In January, they drop to $1 to $1.50 each!
 You can buy a whole case for a 5 spot and can it up at home to use all year long.

 Start by peeling the pineapple.
-Chop off the top and bottom of the pineapple, and then use a chefs knife to slice vertically down the sides, removing the peel and spines.
+Chop off the top and bottom of the pineapple, and then use a chef’s knife to slice vertically down the sides, removing the peel and spines.